Machine learning with neural networks: Backpropagation through time

+just like Equation \eqnref{C6S2Delta}, or like the error recursion in Algorithm \ref{bp_algorithm}.
 The factor $w^{(vv)}g'(b_{t-1})$ in the recursion (\ref{eq:delta_t_recursion}) gives rise to a product of many such factors in $\delta_t$ when $T$ is large, exactly as described in Section \ref{sec:vg} for multilayer perceptrons.
-This means that the training of recurrent nets suffers from {\em unstable gradients} , as backpropagation of multilayer perceptrons does (Section \ref{sec:vg}).
-If the factors $|w^{(vv)} g'(b_p)|$ are smaller than unity then the errors $\delta_t$ become very small when $t$ becomes small ({\em vanishing-gradient problem} ).
+This means that the training of recurrent networks suffers from {\em unstable gradients} , as backpropagation of multilayer perceptrons does: if the factors $|w^{(vv)} g'(b_p)|$ are smaller than unity, then the errors $\delta_t$ become very small when $t$ becomes small ({\em vanishing-gradient problem} ).
 This means that the early states of the hidden neuron no longer contribute to the learning, causing the network to forget what it has learned about early inputs.
 When $|w^{(vv)} g'(b_p)|>1$, on the other hand, exploding gradients make learning impossible.
-In summary, the {\em unstable gradients} in recurrent neural networks occurs much in the same way as in multilayer perceptrons (Section \ref{sec:vg}).
-The resulting difficulties for training recurrent neural networks are discussed in more detail in Ref.~\cite{Pascanu2012}.
+In summary, {\em unstable gradients} in recurrent neural networks occur much in the same way as in multilayer perceptrons.
+The resulting difficulties for training recurrent neural networks are discussed in more detail in Section \ref{sec:LSTM}, see also Ref.~\cite{Pascanu2012}.

 A slight variation of the above algorithm ({\em truncated backpropagation through time}) suffers less from the exploding-gradient problem.
 The idea is that the exploding gradients are tamed by truncating the memory.
 This is achieved by limiting the error propagation backwards in time, errors are computed back to $T-\tau$ and not further, where $\tau$ is the truncation time \cite{Haykin}.
 Naturally this implies that long-time correlations cannot be learnt.